1970 – BERNSTEIN’s VERDI REQUIEM – ST.PAUL’S CONCERT..and 50 years later – a recovered stereo mix!

 The Verdi Requiem in London became the first venture of the new company when the new Executive Producer, Schuyler Chapin negotiated a deal with London Weekend TV to record a performance in St.Paul’s, to be shown on UK TV and also become a ‘music video’.

-The TV Director was to be Humphrey Burton, who had moved to LWT from the BBC, where he had been Head-Of-Music and Arts.
-Humphrey had worked with Bernstein before and this programme was the first in a long list of collaborations he was to have making films and videos for Bernstein’s new company.
+The TV Director was to be Humphrey Burton, who had moved to LWT from the BBC, where he had been Head of Music and Arts.
+Humphrey had worked with Bernstein before at the BBC, and this programme was the first in a very long list of collaborations he was to have making films and videos for Bernstein’s new company.

 It was probably because of the involvement of the ‘video’ and Amberson, that the LWT Sound Supervisor, John Coombs organised a Scully 8-Track recorder when mixing the concert.
 CBS was also recording the work on 8-Track for disc with the same performers at the Royal Albert Hall, where Bob Auger was mixing with CBS Producer Thomas Z. Shepard.
 The CBS sessions were on the 23rd, 24th and 26th February and sandwiched in on the 25th was the LWT St.Paul’s evening recording.